Olive python: Description

 With adults reaching over 4 m (13 ft) in total length (including the tail), L. olivaceus is Australia's third-largest snake species (surpassed only by the amethystine python and Oenpelli python).
 Its high number of dorsal scale rows (61–72 at midbody), makes the skin look smoother than that of other pythons.
 The number of ventral scales is 355–377.
 The colour pattern is a uniform chocolate brown to olive green, while the belly is usually cream-coloured.
 The adult weight is typically 10–20 kg, and a large female can exceed 20 kg in captivity.

 Unfortunately, this species is occasionally confused with the venomous king brown snake, Pseudechis australis, and may be mistakenly killed based on the misidentification.

 Distribution

 L. olivaceus is found in Western Australia, the Northern Territory, and Queensland.
 The type locality given is "North Australia; Port Essington" (Northern Territory, Australia).

 Habitat

 The olive python occurs in rocky areas, gorges, and especially rocky areas near sources of water.
 Typically, shelter is sought in caves and rock crevices, but individuals have also been found in hollow logs and burrows under rocks.

 Diet

 The diet of L. olivaceus consists of birds (ducks and spinifex pigeons), mammals (including rock wallabies and fruit bats), and other reptiles.
 It prefers to lie in wait next to an animal trail to ambush its prey.
 Alternatively, it is a strong swimmer and also hunts in waterholes, striking at prey from under the water.

-It is also known to prey on monitor lizards and juvenile crocodiles.
+It is also known to prey on monitor lizards and juvenile freshwater crocodiles.